-Staff who access our Forest School and Nature Kindergarten have been PVG checked for suitability to be working with or in places used by children.
+Staff who access our Nature Kindergarten have been PVG checked for suitability to be working with or in places used by children.
 We apply the same standards of safety and security as we do at our Centre.
 Any adult unknown to us who approaches our group would be asked to leave.
 Please respect these free play environments.

 We welcome parents to join us so that we can share with you the values and approach we take.
 Having you present can also support your child in their choice to visit.
 Please discuss with us a suitable time to arrange to join us.